A New Rates Structure

 Does Sport and Recreation Jindabyne pay rates?
 I understand churches,Scouts do not pay rates however when they provide accommodation i.e. seventh day adventist camp and Scouts and Sport and Rec do they then pay rates???

-flora asked about 3 years ago
+flora asked over 3 years ago

 These types of land are exempt whether or not they provide accommodation.